Why This Recipe Works

 - Whole wheat flour adds a graham cracker-y flavor and crunch.

-- Seasoned with the natural mineral content of molasses, no need for added salt.
+- Seasoned with the natural mineral content of molasses, these cookies don't need added salt.

 I love gingersnaps with the burning heat of a thousand suns.